ccblaisdell/Dotes/README.md

 - http://dev.dota2.com/showthread.php?t=58317

 ## QUANTIFY TODO
+- let postgresql do its own IDs again. restore match_id as a String (match ids are getting too big for integers)
 - nice display of players and matches
 - try using prepared statements for match and player creation for faster inserts
-- replace async matches with a custom implmentation http://www.theerlangelist.com/2015/07/beyond-taskasync.html
+- replace async matches with a custom implementation http://www.theerlangelist.com/2015/07/beyond-taskasync.html
   - if any api call times out, the entire process crashes
   - we want to allow some to succeed and some to fail
 - access match_cache directly instead of through genserver for better concurrency